 Emthanjeni Local Municipality's Integrated Development Plan (IDP) provides the framework to guide the Municipality's planning and budgeting over the course of the set legislative timeframe (2022/23 - 2026/27).
 It is an instrument for making the Municipality more strategic, inclusive, responsive and performance driven.
-The IDP is therefore the main strategic planning instrument which guides and informs all planning, budgeting and development undertaken by the Municipality in its municipal area:
+The IDP is therefore the main strategic planning instrument which guides and informs all planning, budgeting and development undertaken by the Municipality in its municipal area.

-The Fifth Generation IDP 2022-2027 of Emthanjeni Local Municipality is structured as follows:
+The Fifth Generation IDP 2022-2027 of Emthanjeni Local Municipality is structured as follows and changes as part of the first review, are indicated below:

 CHAPTER DESCRIPTION CONTENT 1 INTRODUCTION AND PURPOSE OF THE IDP This Chapter outlines the approach to strategic planning and key processes that underpin and influenced the Fifth-generation IDP outcomes.
 It also provides background pertaining the legal framework for Integrated Development Planning and the IDP Process followed by Emthanjeni LM to compile the 5th Generation IDP 2022/27 and Budget 2022/25.
 It further explains community and stakeholder participation in planning and prioritisation setting and includes ward-based information.
+Community priorities for 2022/23 are included as part of the 1st review.
+Minor updates in this section.
 2 OVERVIEW - 4 TH GENERATION IDP 2016/17 - 2021/22 ACHIEVEMENT This Chapter provides a Summary of the past five years' achievements (2016/17-2021/22) in line with the National Key Performance Areas.
-3 MUNICIPAL PROFILE & SITUATIONAL ANALYSIS This Chapter contains a profile of the municipal area using most recent data findings to analyse trends including the Municipal Socio-economic Profiles.
-The Municipal profile and status form a mechanism to achieve identified strategic objectives.
-4 INSTITUTIONAL ARRANGEMENTS This Chapter portrays the institutional framework of the Municipality as the existing governance model and expands on internal capacity to execute municipal policies and the IDP.
-Functions and responsibilities of the political and administrative structures are listed.
-5 MUNICIPAL STRATEGIC AGENDA This Chapter provides an explanation of the strategic agenda that guides municipal operations for the next five years.
+No changes.
+3 MUNICIPAL PROFILE & SITUATIONAL ANALYSIS This Chapter contains a profile of the municipal area using most recent available of findings to analyse trends including the Municipal Socio-economic Profiles.
+Municipal profile and status form a mechanism to achieve identified strate objectives.
+No significant changes.
+4 INSTITUTIONAL ARRANGEMENTS 5 MUNICIPAL STRATEGIC AGENDA This Chapter provides an explanation of the strategic agenda that guides municipal operations for the next five years.
 It includes Council's Vision, Mission, Municipal KPAs, Strategic Objectives and SWOT Analysis.
 It further gives detail on the status of internal sector and operational plans that are linked to this IDP and the overall strategic development objectives of the Municipality.
+No significant changes.
 6 FIVE YEAR CORPORATE SCORE CARD This Chapter contains the five-year Corporate Scorecard which is aligned to the Budget and will be implemented and monitored in terms of the annual Top Layer SDBIP for the next five financial years.
+Updates made for 2023/24 FY.
 7 FINANCIAL PLAN This Chapter gives an overview of the financial viability of the municipality as well as the applied process for implementation.
 It also includes multi-year budgets with a three-year commitment and a strategy for the municipal revenue generation.
 It furthermore focuses on the projects identified and funded to be implemented during the new financial year.
 It sets out each project's name, location as well as the potential sources of funding.
-A distinction is made between projects for which funding is available for the 2022/25 financial years and projects for which funding is not (yet) available, e.g., unfunded projects.
+A distinction is made between projects for which funding is available for the 2022/26 financial years and projects for which funding is not (yet) available, e.g., unfunded projects.
+Updated in line with Draft Budget 2023/26 and Community priorities.
 8 PERFORMANCE MANAGEMENT Overview of Emthanjeni Local Municipality's Performance Management System.
-9 INTERGOVERNMENTAL DEVELOPMENT PERSPECTIVE Overview of the service delivery priorities of sector departments and public private partnership interventions planned for implementation under the Fifth- Generation IDP to be implemented within the jurisdiction of Emthanjeni LM.
+No significant changes.
+9 INTERGOVERNMENTAL DEVELOPMENT Overview of the service delivery priorities of sector departments and public private partnership interventions planned for implementation under the Fifth-Generation IDP to be implemented within the jurisdiction of Emthanjeni LM.